YoungjaeLee/community/contributors/design-proposals/live-and-inplace-vertical-scaling.md

 }
 ```

-Resizing has the metadata of a pod to resize and a value of ResizeRequest that holds the status of a resizing request, which indicates whether the resizing is feasible or not, and new resource requirements of the pod.
+`Resizing` has (the copy of) the metadata of a pod to resize and a value of `ResizeRequest` that holds the status of a resizing request, for example, which indicates whether the resizing is feasible or not, and new resource requirements of the pod.

-Once the 'Scheduler' determine whether a resource resizing on a pod is feasible, or not, it notifies to the API server via this Resizing API.
+Once the Scheduler determine whether a resource resizing on a pod is feasible, or not, it notifies of the feasibility to the API server via this Resizing API.
-ObjectMeta.Namespace/Name are set to the Namespace and Name of the pod to resize and ResizeRequest is set with new resource requirements.
+`ObjectMeta.Namespace/Name` are set to the Namespace and Name of the pod to resize and `ResizeRequest` is set with new resource requirements.

-Given a Resizing API operation, the ResizeStatus of the PodSpec of a Pod is updated according to that of the Resizing operation.
+Given a Resizing API operation, `ResizeStatus` of the PodSpec of a Pod is updated according to that of the Resizing operation.
-Additionally, if the ResizeStatus is ResizeDone, the API server updates the ResourceRequirement of each container of a pod with new resource requirements on ETCD.
+Additionally, if `ResizeStatus` is `ResizeDone`, the API server updates the `ResourceRequirement` of each container of a pod with new resource requirements on ETCD.

 * **PodResized**